Four jars of Aotearoa New Zealand’s rarest peanut butter!

 - The Nelson Provincial Museum, our local - Coming soon

-Pic says that those bidding on the TradeMe auction have a unique, never-to-be-repeated chance to own a genuine piece of New Zealand food history.
+Pic says that those that bid on the TradeMe auction had a unique, never-to-be-repeated chance to own a genuine piece of New Zealand food history.

 Our peanut butter makers hand-shelled these nuts during their lunchtime.
 We roasted them at The Food Factory, Pic’s latest food venture, and ground them in one of our original grinders.

-We think this is pretty special, so whatever you pay for it, it will be worth it.
-It tastes amazing, but don’t open it.
+We think this is pretty special and to the lucky four, itt tastes amazing, but don’t open it.
 Leave it for your grandchildren.

 "Big Brothers Big Sisters NZ love Pic’s Peanut Butter – I mean we really love their Peanut Butter,'' says Big Brothers Big Sisters NZ CEO, Drew Ewan.
 We also feel very aligned with them – Pic’s produce quality products that improve the lives of New Zealanders, and we at Big Brothers Big Sisters NZ provide a quality programme that improves the lives of young people and ignites their potential – and the assistance from Pic’s Peanut Butter helps us do more of this.
 Through Pic’s valuable support over many years, Big Brothers Big Sisters is able to reach many more young people.
 So when people buy Pic’s Peanut Butter products, they are also helping the young people of Aotearoa through the Big Brothers Big Sisters Programme.”